AASports89/pill-git-it/README.md

 THEN I am presented with a landing page with various links to login, a dashboard, signup & modify data WHEN I click on the link to the dashboard page
 THEN I am presented with a page with existing data posts listed in table format, plus a link to a route where I am able to post additional data & edit my own existing contributions
-WHEN I enter a pill's name, type, color, shape, imprint & images THEN a Submit button appears at the bottom of the form page WHEN I click on the Save button
+WHEN I upload a pill's image & enter the type, color, imprint and shape THEN using the Submit button at the bottom of the form page I can save my data WHEN I click on the Save button
-THEN the new data I have entered is saved and appears in the dashboard table along with the previous entered data WHEN I click on an existing data in the table I am able to modify it THEN it will redirect me to the 'Edit' form to change the desired information WHEN I click on the various dropdown menus to select the appropriate type, color, shape & imprint THEN I am able to submit the newly entered information & compare it to existing data posted by other users
+THEN the new data I have entered is posted and appears in the dashboard table along with the previous entered data WHEN I click on an existing data in the table I am able to modify it THEN it will redirect me to the 'Edit' form to change the desired information & pill identifiers WHEN I click on the various dropdown menus to select the appropriate type, color, shape & imprint THEN I am able to submit the newly entered information & compare it to existing data posted by other users
 ```